3x3cut0r/proxmox/PROXMOX.md

 ```

 ### 4.6 no network after update <a name="error_network_update"></a>
-**you probably update your kernel but forgett to install kernel-headers**
+**you probably updated your kernel but forgot to install kernel-headers**
 ```shell
 apt install pve-kernel-5.15.12-1-pve